tszip/tszip/README.md

 ├── constants.ts
 ├── index.ts
 └── utils.ts
 ```

-tszip will build this same project structure in `dist/` (at  `dist/a/index.js`,
-`dist/a/utils.js`, and so on).
-The exports configuration provides for the
-following behavior:

-  - modules at `index` files:
-      - `your-package/index.js`
-      - `your-package/a/index.js`
-      - `your-package/b/index.js`, etc.

-    can be imported easily via:
-      - `your-package`
-      - `your-package/a`
-      - `your-package/b`, etc.

-  - whereas non-`index` files:
-      - `your-package/constants.js`
-      - `your-package/a/utils.js`
-      - `your-package/b/utils.js`, etc.

-    cannot be imported, though can still be exposed by re-exporting at an index.

 Output in `dist/` takes the following form and maps to the following import
 specifiers (type declarations and sourcemaps omitted):